catern/blog/posts/2013-12-15-cheap-ergonomics.markdown

 ![Japanese thumb shift keyboard](/images/thumb-shift.jpg) I paid a few dollars on eBay to get mine.

-I immediately remapped the thumb-keys to Super, Backspace, Space, Enter, in order.
+I immediately remapped the thumb-keys to Super, Backspace, Space, Enter, in that order.

 I picked Backspace and Enter because they're extremely frequently pressed by the weakest finger, the pinky.
 The choice of Super was driven by my window manager.